the-fool/thomasruble.com/content/blog/realtime-with-django-channels.md

 # The Problem:  Real-Time status updates at regular intervals

 I was recently charged to write a web-server that handles requests from its web-client for starting a long-running task on _another_ server, and then sending the results back once it's complete.
 The web-server is something of a proxy, brokering events between a backend service and a web-client.
-It listens to a client, and sends the request for a task on through to theservice.
+It listens to a client, and sends the request for a task on through to the service.
 But this backend service _also_ provides a way to retrieve the progress of a task it's working on.
 Since I can get the progress of a task, I also want to update the client at _regular intervals_ with the status.

 One way to get regular updates is to let the _client_ drive by making many HTTP requests over time, polling our web-server.
 The downside of this is processing overhead for the backend (not only with respect to the bulky HTTP packets, but also that every request needs to be authenticated afresh).
 Rejected!